rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 ---

-### Step Three: The Admin View, and Tracking Views on our Blog Post
+### Step Three: The Admin View and Tracking Views on our Blog Post

 **Implement the following user stories:**
 > As a blog administrator, I want to know how many times each story has been viewed.